buildout/buildout/zc.recipe.egg_/src/zc/recipe/egg/README.txt

     ... interpreter = py-demo
     ... """ % dict(server=link_server))

-Note that we ommitted the entry point name from the recipe specification.
+Note that we omitted the entry point name from the recipe specification.
 We were able to do this because the scripts recipe is the default entry point for the zc.recipe.egg egg.